the-hiddenwiki/2023/README.md

 To access the dark web, download Tor Browser here https://www.torproject.org/download/

 Tor is legal in most countries, but certain activities may be illegal depending on your location.
 The dark web is a part of the internet that can only be accessed with specific software (Like Tor browser or Onion proxy), and includes both legal and illegal sites.
-Tor is an open-source software that bounces internet traffic through a network of relays to protect user privacy.
+Tor is an open-source software that bounces internet traffic through a network of relays to protect user privacy and increase anonymity.
 Hidden services are accessible only within Tor network and can be found through tor link lists or wikis.
-The idea of onion routing was created in 1995, and Tor was officially deployed in 2002.